Tunetown/RoomMap/README.md

 ![RM2](https://github.com/Tunetown/RoomMap/blob/master/resources/doc/images/RM2.jpg)

-This application is used to evaluate field measurements made with REW (Room EQ Wizard), in order to gain a better overview about the distribution of sound pressure levels in a room at low frequencies.
+This application is used to evaluate field measurements made with the free software REW (Room EQ Wizard, [download from here](https://www.roomeqwizard.com/)), in order to gain a better overview about the distribution of sound pressure levels in a room at low frequencies.
 While doing acoustical room treatments, this can help identifying the locations in a room where a specific frequency is building up significantly, for example.